karamarnell/developers/app/install/magento-2-application-strings-manager.md.md

   hello-app: "https://hub.docker.com/r/mashape/node-web-app/"
 ---

-Kong can be provisioned on a Mesosphere DC/OS cluster using following
+Qordoba can be provisioned on a Mesosphere DC/OS cluster using following
 steps:

 The following steps use AWS for provisioning the DC/OS cluster and assume you